-- Turn TV off when no one is watching it. - Keep TV's and computer in public area of home (not the child's bedroom)
+- Set limits for TV and computer use. - Turn TV off when no one is watching it.

+Keep TV's and computer in public area of home (not the child's bedroom)

 Monitor the media your child is using

 - Select age-appropriate TV programs, videos, music, computer games, and web sites. - Preview programs before your child. - Watch together and talk about what you see.
 Use this time to connect with your child.